Bone Cleaning

 Skeletal articulation

 We offer custom skeletal articulation services for every specimen we clean as well as for any other specimen that was cleaned by another party.
 We use a combination of wires and glues to ensure strength, durability and visual appeal all combined into high quality mounts.
-We favor dynamic articulations to highlight the often incredible complexity and lifestyle of the animals we work on, however, we can also accommodate customer requests for specimens that are articulated the old-fashioned way, in a static posture and with visible armature similar to the exhibits in the Gallery of Comparative Anatomy at the National Museum of Natural History in Paris.
+We favor modern and dynamic articulations to highlight the often incredible complexity and lifestyle of the animals we work on, however, we can also accommodate customer requests for specimens that are articulated the old-fashioned way, in a static posture and with visible armature similar to the exhibits in the Gallery of Comparative Anatomy at the National Museum of Natural History in Paris.

 Chondrichthyans

 Cartilaginous fishes (sharks, skates, rays and chimaeras) have a unique cartilaginous skeleton which is notoriously difficult to prepare due to its delicate nature.
 As a result, most skeletal specimens of these animals displayed in museums and collections are restricted to isolated sets of jaws.
 Here at Kraniata the preparation of cartilaginous skeletons is a specialty.
-We have developed our own technique for the preservation of delicate and often neglected structures such as labial cartilages and sclerotic rings, and have the skills and experience to prepare individual or partial structures (neurocrania, vertebrae, etc.) as well as complete skeletal specimens that are durable and ready to display.
+We have developed our own techniques for the preservation of delicate and often neglected structures such as labial cartilages and sclerotic rings, and have the skills and experience to prepare individual or partial structures (neurocrania, vertebrae, etc.) as well as complete skeletal specimens that are durable and ready to display.

 Fossil Preparation

 Thanks to our academic background in vertebrate palaeontology, we have extensive experience with micro and macrofossil material, both in the field and in the lab.
 Tools and treatments (mechanical and/or chemical) will be selected based on the nature of the specimen, as well as its condition and intended use (research and/or display specimen, cultural artefact, private collection etc.).
 The finished piece will be consolidated to ensure durability.
+As we regularly work on unpublished specimens and undescribed species, we do not communicate on this kind of material until it is published in the relevant litterature.

 Restoration